TajikEE/guess-word-api-nestjs/README.md

 ## Description

-Checkout the swagger docs for api and rules of the game
+Checkout the swagger docs for api and rules of the game on 'http://localhost:3000/docs/'

 ## Installation